erwinkn/erwinkn.github.io/content/climate/concrete/index.md

 ---

 ## Introduction

-_Welcome to the first article in a 3-part series about the cement & concrete industries and their place in the climate fight.
-It provides a general introduction to the subject, with some surprising facts I discovered along the way._

-_This is a personal perspective and is subject to change based on feedback and further discussions.
-Feel free to [reach out](mailto:erwin.kuhn@protonmail.com)!_

 {{< sidenote-content >}}For the anecdote, Louis Vicat is the inventor of one of the first modern cement formulations in 1817!
 He also released his discovery to the world without any patent, which enabled tremendous improvements in construction efficiency at the time.{{< /sidenote-content >}}

 I've been working for the past year with {{< sidenote >}}Vicat,{{< /sidenote >}} a large French cement group, on their climate strategy.
 More specifically, we are developing N-Zero, a modelling tool to create roadmaps towards carbon neutral cement.
 Coming from the computer science world, I had to learn everything along the way and I quickly became fascinated.